 I would like to express my sincere thanks to the following people for their inspiring contribution to this book and the great collaboration!
+Together with them I have been able to write a number of articles on this subject from the Continuous Everything guild, which I have also used as the basis for this book.

-D. (Dennis) Boersen Argis IT Consultants

-• F. (Freek) de Cloe smartdocs.com
+D. (Dennis) Boersen Argis IT Consultants F. (Freek) de Cloe smartdocs.com

 • J.A.E.
-(Jane) ten Have -
+(Jane) ten Have

 • Dr. L.J.G.T.
 (Louis) van Hemmen BitAll B.V.

-J.W.
+• J.W.
 (Jan-Willem) Hordijk Cloud Advisor - Nordcloud, an IBM company

-• W. (Willem) Kok Argis IT Consultants
+W. (Willem) Kok

+Argis IT Consultants

-N (Niels) Talens www.nielstalens.nl
+N (Niels) Talens

+www.nielstalens.nl

 • D. (Dennis) Wit ING

-I wish you a lot of fun reading this book and, above all, much success in applying Continuous Monitoring within your own organisation.
+I wish you a lot of fun reading this book and, above all, much success in applying Continuous Auditing within your own organisation.